College of Education, Dept. of Educational, School, & Counseling Psychology Counseling Psychology (M.S.)

 The program is not designed for people who may want to stop their graduate education after getting their master’s degree (i.e., for people who want to get licensed at the master’s level as a mental health counselor or psychological associate in order to provide psychological health services to clients).
 Students who may want to become licensed as master’s-level talk therapists/counselors should consider other programs, such as UK’s 60-credit hour CACREP-accredited Counseling master’s program.

 Through rigorous courses, supervised clinical practica, and research lab involvement, our students learn the research, psychotherapy, professional, and cultural humility skills needed to succeed in advanced doctoral study.
-Students received doctoral preparation mentoring from faculty and doctoral students during both years of the program to help students learn the “hidden curriculum” (e.g., unspoken rules and norms) of doctoral admissions, succeeding in graduate school, and crafting a sustainable career path in counseling psychology.
+Students received doctoral preparation mentoring from faculty and doctoral students during both years of the program to help students learn how to navigate the higher education environment (e.g., rules and norms, resources, community engagement, support, and belonging), doctoral admissions, succeeding in graduate school, and crafting a sustainable career path in counseling psychology.
 Students receive tailored feedback on their doctoral application materials and interviewing skills to help them make the right impression during the doctoral application process.
+Our students can also complete clinical practicum at our in-house community mental health clinic.

 To keep class sizes small, we accept a limited number of students each year.
 This ensures an excellent student-to-faculty ratio (4 students to 1 core counseling psychology faculty member), which is an important metric to consider when choosing a master’s program.